autotelic/fastify-hmac/README.md

       - A `extractSignature` method - [default](#default_extractSignature_method): A method that extracts properties from a request Signature Header constructed according to [IETF draft standards][1]
       - A `constructSignatureString` method - [default](#default_constructSignatureString_method): A method that constructs a Signature digest string from the key material detailed in the request Signature header according to [IETF draft standards][1]
 - Add a [global](#global_hook_example) or [route level](#route_level_hook_example) `preValidation` hook to your application.
-  - **Note:** For verification of HMAC signatures that include a body Digest header as HMAC key material, the `HMACValidation` step must take place on the `preValidation` lifecycle step as the fastify request body parsing takes place just prior to `preValidation`.
+  - **Note:** For verification of HMAC signatures that include a body Digest header as HMAC key material, the `validateHMAC` step must take place on the `preValidation` lifecycle step as the fastify request body parsing takes place just prior to `preValidation`.
 Prior to `preValidation`, `request.body` will always be `null`.

 ### Global Hook Example